Prose is the bread and butter for most writers. However, a few things you should keep in mind while writing episodic fiction for our platform:

 Your story should be written for an adult audience who isn't afraid of complexity, mature issues, and genuine portrayals of things like humor, romance, violence, and sorrow when applicable.
 While we think it's great to mix in comedy, we haven't seen a breakout hit from stories that focused solely on Comedy, Children, Dramedy, and other light-hearted topics.
 This will hopefully change over time as we increase our readership.

-You'll be able to request art for locations that sense for your story.
-These locations will be displayed as backgrounds to frame your text.
+You'll be able to request art for Sets that make sense for your story.
+These images will be displayed as backgrounds to frame your text.
 The images will be presented in a darkened manner for text readability.
 They will largely be used to convey mood rather than provide specific details.

-Objects: Individual items presented without a background, best used for clues, symbols, and things that the player "picks up.
+Individual items presented without a background, best used for clues, symbols, and things that the player "picks up" and potentially hold in inventory.

 Unlike many Tales stories, your story will not branch into wildly different endings per episode.
 The story must be designed from the ground up for multi-episode presentation.
 That means that players will mostly start and end each episode the same way.
 Even so, meaningful interactivity is VITAL to what you write.
 You have a few choices to make your story feel more reactive.